CDCastr0/CDCastr0.github.io/projects/Ames_Housing_Price_Prediction/README.md

 the highest adjusted R2 value, showing that it explains a greater variance in sale prices than the other models, but it also has the lowest CV PRESS and RMSE scores, indicating superior predictive accuracy and reliability.
-The inclusion of the house’s age (YearBuilt) and first-floor square footage (X1stFlrSF) alongside the living area significantly enhances the model’s effectiveness.
+The inclusion of the house's age (YearBuilt) and first-floor square footage (X1stFlrSF) alongside the living area significantly enhances the model's effectiveness.
 This model is recommended for stakeholders interested in an accurate and reliable prediction of home prices in Ames, potentially assisting in real estate investment decisions, market analysis, and economic studies related to